Kirumachi/kademos/00-Documentation-Standards/Level-Definitions.md

     * Applications managing life-safety functions, high-value financial transactions, or highly sensitive intellectual property.
     * Systems that, if compromised, would pose a significant, existential threat to the business.
 * **Goal:** To be resilient against advanced, determined adversaries and to have a modular, well-secured architecture.

+---

+## Finding Requirements

+For each of the levels defined above, this starter kit provides two formats in the `/01-ASVS-Core-Reference/` directory:

+* **Verification Checks:** The original ASVS language ("Verify that..."), useful for audit and testing checklists.
+* **Functional Requirements:** A developer-friendly translation ("The application shall..."), ideal for building security into your application from the start.